dzilbermanvmw/falco-aws-firelens-integration/README.md

 to make sure you can send logs to CloudWatch and will deploy FluentBit daemonset with the CloudWatch output plugin.

-Finally it will also deploy Falco using the Helm Chart.
+You can deploy Falco using corresponding [Helm Chart] (https://github.com/falcosecurity/falco.git).

 ### Deploying ECS integration